 - The Trollface.jpg has been used countless times across the Web to illustrate the act of, well, trolling.
-Yet, the comic that it originated in◊ was a demonstration of how trolls want to believe that they're driving people incoherent with rage, while the troll is actually being met with slightly annoyed indifference.
-It also suggests that most "trolls" are just people expressing their own moronic opinions, and then retroactively claiming they were trolling after other people criticize their opinions.
+Yet, the comic that it originated in◊ was a demonstration of how trolls want to believe that they're driving people incoherent with rage, while the troll is actually being little more than a minor annoyance.
+It also implies that most "trolls" are just people retroactively claiming they were trolling after other people criticize their opinions for being utter nonsense.
 And the phrase most associated with Trollface.jpg ("Problem, officer?") originally had nothing to do with trolling (and the troll face was actually referred to as the person's "cool face").

 - Many people who read Adam Smith's The Wealth of Nations, the book that codified free trade and capitalist economics, are often surprised to see Smith's belief that the invisible hand of the market was not applicable in all situations (such as provision of health care and education), his endorsement of unions (then illegal) as a means of preventing workers from competing against each other and thus driving down wages, and his criticism of acting purely on self-interest.
 Read today, The Wealth of Nations seems less like the Ayn Rand-style endorsement of laissez-faire capitalism that its reputation suggests, and more a critique of such (if not by an out-and-out Marxist, then certainly a left-leaning progressive or an old-school Tory).